Soccer-Salernitana risk expulsion from Serie A after no new buyer found

 Article 16 of the licensing and registration regulations for clubs prohibits individuals from owning multiple teams in the same division.
 Control of Salernitana was handed over to a trust that was ordered to find a buyer by the end of the year.

-However, the Trust Salernitana 2021 announced on Thursday that none of the offers received were acceptable because they failed to meet the requirements, either for price, independence of the proposed buyers, or due to a lack of financial guarantees.
+However, the Trust Salernitana 2021 announced on Thursday that none of the offers received were acceptable because they failed to meet the requirements, either on price, or independence of the proposed buyers, or due to a lack of financial guarantees.

 The Campania club said it informed the FIGC of the lack of suitable offers and was seeking an extension for the sale so as to remain in Serie A.